-- 3.27.1 Definitions of reliever: - (a) Short-term relievers are teachers who are temporarily employed on a casual basis to relieve in a teaching position during that teacher's absence for a period not exceeding three weeks. - (b) Long term relievers are teachers employed for a continuous period beyond three weeks. - 3.27.2 Payment of Salaries Short-term relievers - (a) Short term relievers employed shall be paid at the rate of 1/190 of the appropriate annual salary for each day worked (inclusive of holiday pay); provided that the maximum daily rate payable for relievers employed for no more than three (3) weeks, shall not exceed 1/190 of step 56 on the base salary scale.
-From 28 January 2024, the rate payable shall not exceed 1/190 of step 6 of the base salary scale.3 April
+3.27.1 Definitions of reliever:

+- (a) Short-term relievers are teachers who are temporarily employed on a casual basis to relieve in a teaching position during that teacher's absence for a period not exceeding three weeks. - (b) Long term relievers are teachers employed for a continuous period beyond three weeks.

+3.27.2 Payment of Salaries - Short-term relievers

+- (a) Short term relievers employed shall be paid at the rate of 1/190 of the appropriate annual salary for each day worked (inclusive of holiday pay); provided that the maximum daily rate payable for relievers employed for no more than three (3) weeks, shall not exceed 1/190 of step 6 on the base salary scale. - (b) If employed on an hourly basis, this proportion shall be 1/950 of the applicable annual rate to a maximum of step 6 on the base salary scale (inclusive of holiday pay); provided no reliever so employed shall be paid for less than two (2) hours per day of relief and, if there is a break in duties of one and a half hours (1.5) or more, an allowance equivalent to one (1) hours pay shall be paid.

-- (b) If employed on an hourly basis, this proportion shall be 1/950 of the applicable annual rate to a maximum of step 56 on the base salary scale (inclusive of holiday pay); provided no reliever so employed shall be paid for less than two (2) hours per day of relief and, if there is a break in duties of one and a half hours (1.5) or more, an allowance equivalent to one (1) hours pay shall be paid.
-From 28 January 2024, the hourly rate shall be 1/950 of the applicable annual rate to a maximum of step 6 of the base salary scale. - 3.27.3 Payment of salaries Long-term relievers - (a) Long term relievers employed in excess of three weeks, shall be paid a salary at the appropriate salary rate specified in this agreement. - (b) If due, the following allowances shall be paid in addition; boarding allowance; staffing incentive allowance. - (c) Long term relievers employed for one year or less shall be entitled to the provisions of this agreement as specified. - (d) A long term relieving teacher appointed to a relieving position for a term of at least one year shall be regarded as a permanent appointment in terms of the provisions of this agreement. - Note: For clarity, the professional responsibilities of a long term reliever shall be the same as a permanent employee. - 3.27.4 Commencing date of salary
+3.27.3 Payment of salaries - Long-term relievers

+- (a) Long term relievers employed in excess of three weeks, shall be paid a salary at the appropriate salary rate specified in this agreement. - (b) If due, the following allowances shall be paid in addition; boarding allowance; staffing incentive allowance. - (c) Long term relievers employed for one year or less shall be entitled to the provisions of this agreement as specified.

+(d) A long term relieving teacher appointed to a relieving position for a term of at least one year shall be regarded as a permanent appointment in terms of the provisions of this agreement.

+Note: For clarity, the professional responsibilities of a long term reliever shall be the same as a permanent employee.

+3.27.4 Commencing date of salary